Chemistry with molecular modelling

 Molecular modelling is the use of computer modelling to understand and explore chemistry.
 Advancements in molecular modelling have lead to an explosive growth in a range of applications.
 This course focuses on modelling the structure and reactivity of molecules and solids including:

-- The simulation of the structure and properties of materials and nano-materials including oxides, semiconductors, catalysts etc.
+• The simulation of the structure and properties of materials and nano-materials, including oxides, semiconductors and catalysts

-- The modelling of how electrons are arranged in materials and behave during chemical reactions
+• The modelling of how electrons are arranged in materials and how they behave during chemical reactions

 Is this the right course for you?

-The programme will suit you well if you would like to obtain a chemistry degree but are also interested in learning to use molecular modelling to understand and solve chemical problems in a range of areas such as drug design and materials chemistry.
+The programme will suit you well if you would like to obtain a chemistry degree but are also interested in learning to use the computational technique of molecular modelling to understand and solve chemical problems in a range of areas such as drug design and materials chemistry.

-The course is based on the Chemistry degree.
-Core components of the Chemistry degree are taken along with special molecular modelling courses, practical work and project work.
+The course is based on the Chemistry degree (see page 148).
+Core components of the Chemistry degree are taken along with special molecular modelling modules, practical work and project work.

 The Freshman years